0xSoEasY/angr-wrapper/README.md

 # angr wrapper

-angr-wrapper is a simple script written to accelerate your rapid use of angr during CTFs for example.
-It contains pre-defined angr scripts useful in differents situations.
+angr-wrapper is a simple script to accelerate rapid uses of angr, for example during CTFs.
+It contains pre-defined angr scripts useful in differents situations, which are available in "standalone" versions in the `standalone-scripts` repository.

 ## Contribution